-In 330 A.D., Constantine established the city that would make its mark in the ancient world as Constantinople, but also would become known by other names, including the Queen of Cities, Istinpolin, Stamboul and Istanbul.
-It would be governed by Roman law, observe Christianity and adopt Greek as its primary language, although it would serve as a melting pot of races and cultures due to its unique geographic location between Europe and Asia.
+In A.D.
+330, Constantine established the city that would make its mark in the ancient world as Constantinople, but also would become known by other names, including the Queen of Cities, Istinpolin, Stamboul and Istanbul.
+It would be governed by Roman law, observe Christianity and adopt Greek as its primary language, although it would serve as a melting pot of races and cultures due to its unique geographic location straddling Europe and Asia.

-Justinian I, who reigned from 527 to 565 A.D., weathered the Nika Revolt early in his tenure and used the occasion to undertake extensive renovations of the city.
+Justinian I, who reigned from A.D.
+527 to 565, weathered the Nika Revolt early in his tenure and used the occasion to undertake extensive renovations of the city.
 He launched successful military campaigns that helped the Byzantines reclaim territories lost with the collapse of the Western Roman Empire in the fifth century, expanding its borders to encircle the Mediterranean Sea.

 Additionally, Justinian established a uniform system of law with the Justinian Code, which would serve as a blueprint for civilizations to come.

-Along with spurring the spread of iconoclasm in the Empire, Leo III (who ruled from 717 to 741 A.D.) fought off an Arab siege of the city and stabilized the throne after recent years of upheaval.
+Along with spurring the spread of iconoclasm in the Empire, Leo III (who ruled from A.D.
+717 to 741) fought off an Arab siege of the city and stabilized the throne after recent years of upheaval.
 He was the first emperor of the Isurian dynasty.

-Similarly, Basil I (who ruled from 867 to 886 A.D.) launched what became the two-century-long Macedonian dynasty.
+Similarly, Basil I (who ruled from A.D.
+867 to 886) launched what became the two-century-long Macedonian dynasty.
 Despite his illiteracy, he followed Justinian by undertaking renovations and attempting further codification of laws, and successfully pushed the empire’s borders south.